apuder/TRS-IO/README.md

 The figure below depicts the overall architecture.
 The TRS-80 machine is connected to TRS-IO via the I/O Bus.
 TRS-IO has a WiFi module that connects to the local WiFi router.
 This allows TRS-IO to connect to the Internet and access various services.
+Note that TRS-IO can only connect to a 2.4 GHz WiFi network.

 <img src="doc/trs-io-architecture.png" />